 The Children’s Museum a is fun and interactive educational facility for children and families.
-It’s perfect for kids 2 to 12-years old.
+It’s perfect for kids 2 to 12 years old.
 There are several fixed exhibits and a variety of arts and crafts projects available.
 The Children’s Museum is a great place for hosting birthday parties.
 It’s located at 623 13th Street in downtown Paso Robles.
-Call for hour and more information, (805) 238-7432. http://www.pasokids.org/
+Call for hours and more information, (805) 238-7432.

 The Ravine Water Park is the closest thing to an amusement park in Paso Robles.
 It’s the local answer to Raging Waters.
 It has a several fun and exciting water rides, like the Kamakaze drop slide, Vertigo body bowl, lazy river and wave pool.
 It offers cabanas and food and beverage service.
 It’s only open in the summertime from Memorial Day to Labor Day.
-It’s located on Highway 46 East at Airport Road in Paso Robles.
-(805) 237-8500.
+It’s located at 2301 Airport Rd on Highway 46 East in Paso Robles.
+Call (805) 237-8500.

 Studios on the Park is an art center with open studios at real artists at work.
 Unlike a traditional gallery, this is a working studio.
 Many of the artists in their studios enjoy talking to kids about art and what they are creating.
-There are nine studios with 25 working artists and two galleries.
+There are six studios with 15 working artists and four galleries.
 Make art a part of your children’s life by witnessing the creative process in action, enrolling in a class or workshop and viewing their quality themed exhibitions.
 It’s located at 1130 Pine Street across from the downtown City Park.
-(805) 238-9800.
+Call (805) 238-9800.

 Farmer’s Markets are a great experience for local kids and those visiting Paso Robles.
 Come and experience the many agricultural products this area has to offer.
 Introduce your children to new flavors as the vendors let you sample a variety of their fruits, vegetables and offerings.
 Paso Robles has a farmers market on Tuesdays from 3 to 6 p.m. and one on Saturdays from 9 a.m. to 1 p.m.
 They are hosted in the City Park under the trees at 11th & Spring Streets in downtown Paso Robles.